The Ultimate Digestive Enzymes Guide

 - Steatorrhea (undigested fats or oils in stool)

-- Feeling a “rock” in your stomach
+- Feeling heaviness in your stomach after eating

 - Diarrhea or constipation